 COVID-19 Vaccine: Who Gets It and What It Does

 The news continues to buzz with updates about the COVID-19 vaccine.
-Because the volume of information can be overwhelming, we’ll use this post to clarify the facts and provide the most current news possible.
+Because the volume of information can be overwhelming, we’ll use this post to clarify the facts and provide the most current information possible.

 Priority Groups and CDC Recommendations

-The first question most people are asking, is “When will it be my turn to get the vaccine?”
+The first question most people are asking is, “When will it be my turn to get the vaccine?”
 As of December 2020, the Advisory Committee on Immunization Practices (ACIP) has recommended that the first two groups to receive the FDA-approved vaccine be:

 1. Essential healthcare workers (such as doctors and nurses on the front lines of the pandemic who are most likely to be exposed to and potentially spread the virus).